rileytwo/darkstudio/README.md

 # Overview

-This is something I did for fun, and figured other people might want to have more control over their RStudio experience.
-I personally use a Mac, so I'll be able to provide better support for macOS.
+This is something I did for fun, and figured other people might enjoy this as much as I do.
-However, I do use a PC for work and have found this to work on Windows also.

 I have little experience in writing css and javascript, and even less experience in building IDEs.
 I did most of the work